Arstatine/chat-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Server
-In the server project directory , you can run:
+In the server project directory , open new terminal and run:

 ### `npm install`
 It install all dependencies for your project.